machinat/sociably/docs/using-states.md

 );
 ```

-The `#channelState()` method returns a state accessor of a channel, which typically refer to a chat thread. `#get(key)` returns a promise of state value on a specific key, it resolve `undefined` if no value have been saved.
+The `#channelState(channel)` method returns a state accessor of a channel, which typically refer to a chat thread. `#get(key)` returns a promise of state value on a specific key, it resolve `undefined` if no value have been saved.

 To set state use the `#set(key, updater)` method: